VPNL/fLoc/README.md

 1. Clone fLoc repository on the computer you will use to present stimuli, and navigate to the functions directory (`~/fLoc/functions/`).
 2. Modify the input registration functions for your local keyboard, button box, and trigger (optional):
     - *get_keyboard_num.m* — Change value of `keyboard_id` to the "Product ID number" of your local keyboard (line 9)
+          - to get "Product ID number" enter PsychHID(‘Devices’) in the command window - then enter ans.productID - the number output should be input as 'keyboard_id' in line 9
     - *get_box_num.m* — Change value of `box_id` to the "Product ID number" of the button box used at your scanner facilities (line 9)
     - *start_scan.m* — Change specifications to be compatible with your local trigger box (line 6)
 3. Add Psychtoolbox to your MATLAB path.